Case studies

 Inspecting the façade using manual methods, such as abseiling, presented challenges due to its height, no awning at street level, and CBD street exposure.

 “In the past, we would have had abseilers come down over the roof to conduct the inspection.
-In those situations, we’re relying on the human eye, meaning it is so easy to miss crucial defects," says Andrew Brown, Executive Director of PGIM Real Estate.
+In those situations, we’re relying on the human eye, meaning it is so easy to miss crucial defects," says Andrew Neary, Executive Director of PGIM Real Estate.

-"We saw Trendspek as a way to inspect the façade much faster, more cost-effectively and with a more accurate result.
+"We saw Trendspek as a way to inspect the façade much faster, more cost-effectively and with a more accurate result."

-24 hours
+24 hour

 Report delivery